Tuplanolla/adom-tas/README.md

 Something else happened?
 Consider

 * trying to understand the error message better,
-* looking it up in the well-documented source code or
+* looking it up in the well-documented source code,
+* reinstalling ADoM TAS or
 * asking for help.

 ## Notes